rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Special Treatment for Security Issues

 WARNING: Please do not report security vulnerabilities with public GitHub issue reports.
-The "Rails security policy page":http://rubyonrails.org/security details the procedure to follow for security issues.
+The [Rails security policy page](http://rubyonrails.org/security) details the procedure to follow for security issues.

 ### What about Feature Requests?

 Please don't put "feature request" items into GitHub Issues.
 If there's a new feature that you want to see added to Ruby on Rails, you'll need to write the code yourself - or convince someone else to partner with you to write the code.
 Later in this guide you'll find detailed instructions for proposing a patch to Ruby on Rails.
 If you enter a wishlist item in GitHub Issues with no code, you can expect it to be marked "invalid" as soon as it's reviewed.

-If you'd like feedback on an idea for a feature before doing the work for make a patch, please send an email to the "rails-core mailing list":https://groups.google.com/forum/?fromgroups#!forum/rubyonrails-core.
+If you'd like feedback on an idea for a feature before doing the work for make a patch, please send an email to the [rails-core mailing list](https://groups.google.com/forum/?fromgroups#!forum/rubyonrails-core).
 You might get no response, which means that everyone is indifferent.
 You might find someone who's also interested in building that feature.
 You might get a "This won't be accepted."
 But it's the proper place to discuss new ideas.
 GitHub Issues are not a particularly good venue for the sometimes long and involved discussions new features require.

 Setting Up a Development Environment
 ------------------------------------